osok/hawkeye/docs/deafult_prompt.md

 - Use the `docs/task_list.md` previously used for the project development. **Complete - REFERENCE ONLY**
 - Use the `docs/task_list-inspect-mcp.md` current task_list to guide work **Complete - REFERENCE ONLY**
 - Use the `docs/task-list-threat-analysis.md` for threat analysis implementation status. **Complete for now - REFERENCE ONLY**
-- Use the `docs/task-list-threat-analysis-report.md` for threat analysis preport implementation status. **to be added**
+- Use the `docs/task-list-threat-analysis-report.md` for threat analysis preport implementation status. **Current ork in Progress**
 - Use the `docs/notes.md` for notable aspects of the project.
 - Use the `docs/uml.txt` for reference for the code that exists in classes.
 - Use the `docs/module-functions.txt`  for code that is not in classes.